aepsil0n/young-accreting-planets-talk/slides.md

 - Dynamical models of planet-disk interaction
 - Aim: treat radiation as accurately as possible
 - Relevant to understand physical processes in circumplanetary disks

 ---

-## Any interesting observation to model?

-Note:

-Theory needs to be guided by observations

-Need dynamical models -> talk to me

----